Shamanism: Beliefs

-As Alice Kehoe notes, Eliade's conceptualization of shamans produces a universalist image of Indigenous cultures, which perpetuates notions of the dead (or dying) Indian as well as the noble savage.

 Shamanism is based on the premise that the visible world is pervaded by invisible forces or spirits which affect the lives of the living.
 Although the causes of disease lie in the spiritual realm, inspired by malicious spirits, both spiritual and physical methods are used to heal.
 Commonly, a shaman "enters the body" of the patient to confront the spiritual infirmity and heals by banishing the infectious spirit.

 Many shamans have expert knowledge of medicinal plants native to their area, and an herbal treatment is often prescribed.
 In many places shamans learn directly from the plants, harnessing their effects and healing properties, after obtaining permission from the indwelling or patron spirits.
 In the Peruvian Amazon Basin, shamans and curanderos use medicine songs called icaros to evoke spirits.
 Before a spirit can be summoned it must teach the shaman its song.
 The use of totemic items such as rocks with special powers and an animating spirit is common.

-Such practices are presumably very ancient.
-Plato wrote in his Phaedrus that the "first prophecies were the words of an oak", and that those who lived at that time found it rewarding enough to "listen to an oak or a stone, so long as it was telling the truth".

 Belief in witchcraft and sorcery, known as brujería in Latin America, exists in many societies.
 Other societies assert all shamans have the power to both cure and kill.
 Those with shamanic knowledge usually enjoy great power and prestige in the community, but they may also be regarded suspiciously or fearfully as potentially harmful to others.

-By engaging in their work, a shaman is exposed to significant personal risk as shamanic plant materials can be toxic or fatal if misused.
-Spells are commonly used in an attempt to protect against these dangers, and the use of more dangerous plants is often very highly ritualized.